 Relaxation: Relaxing is the immediate release of that stretching and pulling tension left behind from the straightening of the natural fibers.
 That tension exists on a molecular level and is leftover from the manufacturing process.
 When tepid or warm water is added to the natural fabric, the warmth will let the fabric swell, reducing the size by about 1 percent.

 Felting: Felting shrinkage is when the fibers themselves get shorter.
 Magnifying wool in an electron microscope makes it of tiny scales, like human hair.
-According to a paper in the Textile Research Journal, the heat from the washer can expand these scales letting water get between them.
+According to a paper in the Textile Research Journal, the heat from the washer can expand these scales, letting water get between them.
 Water is slippery, so it reduces the coefficient of friction.
-Those scales slide together, contracting rootward, like a retracting car or radio antenna!
+Like a retracting car or radio antenna, those scales slide together, contracting rootward!

 Scientists who wrote papers on shrinkage quickly pointed out that everyone does laundry differently.
-Water temperature, time, detergent, clothing fibers, and even machine manufacturer all add variables to the laundry at-home science project.
+Water temperature, time, detergent, clothing fibers, and machine manufacturer add variables to the laundry at-home science project.

 What causes clothes to shrink?

-We can break clothing fibers down into three categories – synthetic, plant-based, and animal-based.
+We can break clothing fibers into synthetic, plant-based, and animal-based categories.
 Each of these fibers has a chemical makeup that will respond to cleaning methods differently, and many clothing garments can be made of a mix.

 Plant-based: Plant-derived materials contain cotton, linen, and hemp with fibers with chemical structures made of cellulose, which are long polymers of glucose molecules.
-These types of materials are perfectly fine to clean in your washer at home because the cellulose fibers are polar.
-Therefore hydrophilic or water-loving.
+These materials are excellent to clean in your washer at home because the cellulose fibers are polar.
+Therefore, it is hydrophilic or water-loving.
 This quality allows these materials to absorb and release water without affecting their structure.

 Be careful, though, because high temperatures with washing and drying can potentially warp these materials.
 For this reason, many clothing manufacturers pre-shrink thread, so you don’t have to worry about it.